Florencesoft™ DiffEngineX™ Compare Excel Spreadsheets

 The trial version is free to use.

-Compare formulae, constants, defined names & cell comments between workbooks or selected sheets.
+Compare formulae, constants, defined names & cell comments between workbooks or selected worksheets.

-Compare Visual Basic for Applications (VBA) code / macros.
+Diff Excel VBA: Compare Visual Basic for Applications VBA code (class & module files) / macros.

 Alignment of rows and/or columns with similar content between sheets (minimizes spurious differences).

-Report can group like changes if they are made to adjacent cells (report lists 1 change to a range of cells).
+Report can group like changes if they are made to adjacent cells (report lists one change to a range of cells instead of tens of individual, similar changes).
 This is useful when the spreadsheet contains large blocks of equivalent formulae.
 Check the option "Compact like changes when contiguous".

 Choice of comparing formulae or their calculated values.